jlxip/Java-Infector/README.md

 <hr>
 <p>Quite simple, create a new file called "template.java", and code (like if it was a jar executable,
 using "public static void main(String[] args)".
-At the end of the function, when you like the program to continue, insert the next line:
+At the end of the function, when you like the program to continue, insert the next line:<br>
 /* --- TEMPLATE --- */
-And put the file (always in .java, do not compile it) in the root of the program.
-That's all, run the program, select the jar to infect and wait a few seconds.</p>
+<br>And put the file (always in .java, do not compile it) in the root of the program.
+That's all, run the program,
+select the jar to infect and wait a few seconds.</p>